zgldh/docker-openvpn-socket-proxy/README.md

 # And setup your openvpn username and password.
 vim .env

-# Else pleaes remove the VPN_AUTH line from the docker-compose.yml
+# Else please remove the VPN_AUTH line from the docker-compose.yml

 # Finally up the container
 docker-compose up